 At this moment, more than half of the big-pharma companies have selected or are evaluating Binocs as a digital twin for planning, scheduling and performance management of their QC and R&D labs.
 As opposed to four years back, when we launched Binocs, pharma companies have made their digital roadmap and prepare RFPs for massive roll-out programs.
 This is a clear indicator that digital lean in labs has reached the top three on the strategic agenda.

-Want to see Binocs in action?
+Want to find out how Binocs can make lab digitalization work for you?
 Request your free demo tour!